epfml/quasi-global-momentum/code/README.md

 # Getting started
+## Requirements
-Our experiments heavily rely on `Docker` and `Kubernetes`.
-For the detailed experimental environment setup, please refer to dockerfile under the `environments` folder.
+Our implementations heavily rely on `Docker` and the detailed environment setup refers to `Dockerfile` under the `../environments` folder.

+By running command `docker-compose build` under the folder `environments`, you can build our main docker image `pytorch-mpi`.

 ## Use case of distributed training (centralized/decentralized)